 Earth is most likely experiencing its sixth mass extinction.
 The planet has been through at least five such catastrophes before, but this is the first one in human history — and the first one with human fingerprints.

-A new report by the World Wildlife Fund (WWF) offers some sobering details about this decline, which has already halved the planet's known population of vertebrate wildlife in just 40 years.
-The 2016 Living Planet Report reveals the troubling extent of this and other environmental crises around the world, but it also sheds light on the ways we can still protect and rehabilitate what's left.
+A new report by the World Wildlife Fund (WWF) offers sobering details about this decline, which has already cut the planet's vertebrate wildlife populations by an average of 60 percent in just 40 years.
+The 2018 Living Planet Report reveals the troubling extent of this and other environmental crises around the world, but it also sheds light on the ways we can still protect and rehabilitate what's left.

-This is the first edition since 2014 of the Living Planet Report, which the WWF releases every two years.
-The full report spans 140 dense pages in a 20-megabyte PDF, and as WWF chief scientist Jon Hoekstra acknowledged in 2014, these reports "can seem very overwhelming and complex."
+This is the first edition since 2016 of the Living Planet Report, which the WWF releases every two years.
+The full report spans 140 dense pages in a 15-megabyte PDF, and as WWF chief scientist Jon Hoekstra acknowledged in 2014, these reports "can seem very overwhelming and complex."
 Here are a few key takeaways: